CarlKCarlK/rustconf24.handson/rsb_no_std1.md

 └── num-traits v0.2.19 default,i128,std (*)
 ```

-Cargo features with names like `std` and `use_std` cargo features suggest a need for the standard library.
+Cargo features with names like `std` and `use_std` suggest a need for the standard library.
 We research each such dependency by, for example, finding it on GitHub and reading its README and `Cargo.toml` files.

 We then edit our `Cargo.toml` removing the suspect Cargo features and adding the `use_alloc` feature to `itertools`: